kubernetes/kube-state-metrics/README.md

 ### Setup

-Install this project to your `$GOPATH` using `go get`:
+Install this project to your `$GOPATH` using `go install`:

 ```
-go get k8s.io/kube-state-metrics
+go install k8s.io/kube-state-metrics/v2@v2.1.0
 ```

 #### Building the Docker container